Experience Overview

 Itinerary

-Welcome to Bishkek!
-Your adventure begins with a welcome meeting at 6 pm tonight.
-Tomorrow you’ll take a tour of the city, so don’t stress too much if you don’t have time to see much today.
-Bishkek is tree-lined town of parks and gardens, handsome houses and wide streets perfect for strolling.
-If you arrive with time to spare, maybe head out in search of some samsa (pastry pockets filled with meat and vegetables).
+Salamatsyzby!
+Welcome to Kyrgyzstan!
+Your adventure begins with a welcome meeting at 6 pm tonight in Bishkek.
+Tomorrow you’ll take a guided tour of the city, so don’t stress if you don’t have time to see much today.
+If you arrive early, maybe wander through the State Museum of Fine Arts or head out in search of some samsa (pastry pockets filled with meat and vegetables).
+After your meeting, maybe get to know your fellow travellers over a group dinner.

 Accommodation: